Liquidity has Returned to Capital Markets

-While the borrowing rules are different from the go-go days of 2005-2006 abundant capital has returned to the market.
+While the borrowing rules are different from the go-go days of 2005-2006 capital has returned to Main Street!

 Details on Small Balance Loans: